Dorset County Hospital Case Study

 To further prevent the spread of fire throughout the ductwork into other areas of the building, we also cleaned the fire dampers so they meet the required standards of operation and will deploy in the event of fire or smoke entering the ductwork should a fire break out.

-Our site contact was so pleased with the works and the adaptability of our engineers that (he sent us a letter of commendation praising the work of our engineers (below)) (He provided us with a testimonial that you can see here, along with some of the others that we have)
+Our site contact was so pleased with the works and the adaptability of our engineers that he sent us a letter of commendation praising the work of our engineers.
+Take a look at the before and after images below.
+He also provided us with a testimonial that you can see on our testimonials page along with some of the others that we have